-The Literacy Leadership Team met across the school year to learn together, reflect on data and the needs of the teachers and students, and plan for professional development experiences.
-Peer modeling, through video examples developed by Literacy Coaches, expanded and challenged growth in the expertise, providing focused discussions about the implementation of professional development through the instructional gradual release modes of whole group mini lessons and conferring with our Literacy Coaches.
-The goal of this process is to inspire classroom teachers and specialists to develop videos to share their expertise, elevating the professionalism of the entire staff.
+The Elementary Literacy Leadership Team met throughout the school year to learn together, reflect on data, determine needs of the teachers and students, and plan for professional development.
+A literacy coach models and supports job-embedded professional development through the instructional gradual release modes of whole group mini lessons and small group instruction.
+The goal of this process is to further develop and refine the literacy instructional skills of staff.